menu icon

 Ratatouille Spaghetti

-My go-to cold weather dish, with a dash of omnivore love: Ratatouille “pasta” using spaghetti squash.
-I added the simple meatball recipe because it’s a great addition for folks that eat meat and it is a quick and easy low-carb version of meatballs that goes well with spaghetti squash.
+This is one of my favorite go-to cold weather recipes.
+The ratatouille "pasta" is spaghetti squash and I add roasted veggies and a very simple meatballs recipe tomato sauce.
+I added the meatballs recipe because it's a great addition for folks that eat meat and it is a quick and easy low-carb version of meatballs that goes well with spaghetti squash.

-I buy a bundle of my favorite components: a few roma tomatoes, large eggplant, large zucchini, and large red onion.
+For the ratatouille I use a bundle of my favorite components: a few Roma tomatoes, a large eggplant, a large zucchini, and a large red onion.
 Sometimes I vary it and use zucchini, eggplant, and red pepper, and leave out the onion and tomatoes.

 This ratatouille recipe is a modified version of my basic roasted ratatouille recipe in my cookbook, Cooking for the Specific Carbohydrate Diet.